minami666/frima/README.md

 - belongs_to :user, foreign_key: true

-- has_one :buyer_evaluate, dependent: destroy
+- has_one :buyer_evaluate, dependent: :destroy

 ## 15:buyer_evaluates